All Episodes

 A Republican war on women.

-How about the Democrats war on Sarah Palin?
+How about the Democrats' war on Sarah Palin?

-I mentioned earlier that uh if you happen to be watching CNN last night, Wolf Blitzer, you might have heard that Todd Aiken defied me.
+I mentioned earlier that if you happen to be watching CNN last night, Wolf Blitzer, you might have heard that Todd Aiken defied me.

-Well, let's go to the audio sound vice, Wolf Blitzer Situation Room.
+Well, let's go to the audio sound biceps.

-Why is he resisting Rush Limba has said he should, for the good of the party, get out?
+Rush Limbaugh has said he should, for the good of the party, get out of my senses.

+90 minutes or so till that 6 p.m.
 Eastern, 5 p.m.
 Central deadline.

-Conservative radio talk show hosts, Rush Limba.
+Conservative radio talk show host Rush Limbaugh.

-The deadline for an easy withdrawal just passed, right at the top of the hour, and now it will take a court order for him to withdraw.
+The deadline for an easy withdrawal just passed right at the top of the hour.

 The deadline has come and gone for the Missouri Republican Congressman Todd Aiken to easily pull out of the Senate race.

-Well, that's the montage, and we've heard that before, haven't we?
+And we've heard that before, haven't we?

 Let's go back now to March 13th of 2006.